 Much like the new film, Dror’s TRON series blends elements of both the physical and digital worlds.
 The prototypes shown in Miami are the result of an aesthetic and production approach that marries handiwork and computers, informed by the raw data that makes up TRON’s jagged landscape.
 Each was CNC printed on foams of block, then put together and covered with fiberglass—one in a charcoal black, the others hand-painted by Dror using TRON colors.
 In early 2011, they’ll be mass-produced with 100% recycled roto-molded plastic.
 The existing limited editions run $14,5000 each, and are available exclusively through Cappellini.

-The original TRON movie came out in 1982.
+We spoke with Dror during the fair to get the skinny on his latest collaboration, his very full roster of upcoming projects, and his favorite current favorite soundtrack, a la TRON.The original TRON movie came out in 1982.
 How old were you the first time you saw the movie?Well, I was five in 1982, and I don't think my parents took me to that movie. (laughs) I saw it only as a classic movie when I was twenty-something.
 It’s one of those movies that [one] must see, especially as a designer, especially as someone that really works a lot with digital, and the whole idea of mixing digital animation with hand-animation.
 But I actually did not really remember it until the whole announcement of the new movie, when I had to go back and refresh my memory of exactly what it was like.

 Anna Carnick is a Brooklyn–based writer and editor.
 Formerly the editor of both Graphis Inc. and Clear Magazine, she's written for The New York Times Style Magazine (The Moment), Dazed & Confused, ArtInfo.com, Casa Vogue, Photo District News (PDN), Coolhunting.com and others.
 She's also the founder of ArtSlope.com.
 When not writing, she can be found exploring Brooklyn's food and art scenes.